Fate101/Spigot-Plugin-MC-CollectionTracker/README.md

 **Made with ❤️ for the Minecraft community**

-*Last updated for Minecraft 1.21.6*
+*Last updated for Minecraft 1.3 / Minecraft 1.21.6*